robb-j/r0b-blog/content/post/embed-jsdoc-comments-in-an-eleventy-website-with-ts-morph.md

 And create the first page, `guide.md`, to showcase specific bits of our amazing API.
 This uses the `apiDoc` shortcode registered in the Eleventy config to directly embed our JSDoc comments!
+The shortcode needs the `api` data object passed to it, more on that later, along with the entry-point and export you want to embed.specific API exports

 {% exampleCode 'eleventy-jsdoc/guide.md' %}

 Then we can make a page that enumerates the whole API to document everything, `docs.md`.
-This shows how you can do whatever you like with that `api` data object, if you put extra information from `ts-morph` you can access that here.
+This shows how you can do whatever you like with that `api` data object, if you pull in extra information from `ts-morph` you can access that here.
-Here it loops through each entry-point and their exports to dump them all out
+Here it loops through each entry-point and their corresponding exports to dump them all out.

+There is also a little "Debug" section so you can see what was put onto that `api` object.

 {% exampleCode 'eleventy-jsdoc/docs.njk', 'html' %}

-That is the basic site setup, now we need to start linking it up with TypeScript and ts-morph.
+That is the basic site setup, now we need to start linking it up with TypeScript with ts-morph.
 For that we'll need a TypeScript config file, `tsconfig.json`:

 {% exampleCode 'eleventy-jsdoc/tsconfig.json' %}

 To get this `api` object we've seen in the templates, we'll use an Eleventy [global data file](https://www.11ty.dev/docs/data-global/), `_data/api.js`.
 This is the brunt of the integration, there is quite a bit going on here and the TypeScript _AST_ is quite complicated.

-It is setup here to ignore any exports marked with `@internal`, but you could change that check for anything you like.
+It loads the entry-points up and parses their AST nodes.
+With those we go through and find the code which is exported and then collect the JSDoc comments from them.
+This version is setup here to ignore any exports marked with `@internal`, but you could change that check for anything you like.

 {% exampleCode 'eleventy-jsdoc/_data/api.js' %}

-You should have a directory structure something like this:
+You should now have a directory structure something like this:

 ```
 .